Trauma and Post-traumatic Stress Disorder Psychologist

 Trauma focused therapy lasts up to 14 sessions or 3 months.
 Initially sessions may be spaced biweekly or weekly but phased out towards the end.

-TRAUMA COUNSELLING PERTH
+TRAUMA COUNSELLING PERTH AND APPLECROSS

 In Applecross we service South Perth, Canning Vale, Victoria Park, Booragoon, Myaree, Como, Brentwood, and more.